We are searching for

 • Excellent Condition: The best condition a car can be in, vehicle's in the excellent "excellent" category should be in nearly, if not exactly, the same shape they were when they rolled off the lot.
 Maximum drivability, zero required repairs, and no interior or exterior damage are usually the requirements to have a car classified as "good".

-What is the Value of My Car?
+What Is the Value of My Car?

-What is the Value of My Car?
+What Is the Value of My Car?

 Finding out the value of your car is usually done with research tools like GoodCar's residual value calculator, pricing guides, and vehicle history reports.
-Vehicle history reports are usually your best option due to their ability to provide all the information you need to determine your car's value, like:
+Vehicle history reports are usually your best option due to their ability to provide all the information you need to determine your used car's value, like:

 • Title Records